 The woman didn’t actually see a ghost.
 However, after falling ill, she assumed the vengeful toilet spirit was the cause of her illness.
 A djinn, perhaps.

 Of course, while a ghost in a toilet may seem outlandish, poor factory conditions and sick workers aren’t something to laugh at.
-Apparently, thousands of workers in Southeast Asia have experienced unexplainable illnesses, specifically in garment factories.
-Couple this with poor working conditions and an already-superstitious culture and you have a recipe for, well, mass riots.
+Apparently, thousands of workers in Southeast Asia have experienced unexplained illnesses, specifically in garment factories.
+Couple this with poor working conditions and an already-superstitious culture and you have a recipe for, well, some unfortunate events.

 At any rate, a special prayer ceremony has been held to vanquish the toilet spirit and return the Bangledesh factory’s restrooms to normal.
 When it reopens, factory owners claim the building will be “ghost-free.”